 When the SmartStart service was designed, there was some debate about the best way to meet the reference architecture.It was decided to develop the first iteration of the service on a new development platform rather than existing government web infrastructure such as Govt.nz, which is built on the New Zealand Government's Common Web Platform (CWP).
-CWP offers an integrated approach, but is not as well suited to a microservices approach, and is not as conducive to a wide range of stakeholders engaging with the ecosystem both public sector and private sector organisations.
+CWP offers an integrated approach, but is not currently enabled with a microservices approach.
+Generally speaking, shared services or platforms are great for efficiencies within government but not conducive to a wide range of external service providers building new services, products or value, unless they are API platforms.

 The design did seek to draw on reusable content and other APIs where possible.
 The very first iteration required a migration from simple content on web pages to modular content enabled by an API.
 The Govt.nz team were able to both initially support the modularisation of relevant Govt.nz content, and deliver the content capability via an API (i.e a federated solution) for the required content for SmartStart.

 Aligning with the bigger vision